-Judson Center is continuing to fundraise to keep Lahser Respite Home open for 2016.
+Judson Center is continuing to fundraise for Lahser Respite to sustain operations for many years to come.

 The Oakland Press: www.theoaklandpress.com/general-news/20150624/lahser-respite-home-in-bev...